 As for the other component, the " $25,000,000

 bonded promissory note ", stop and think about that for

 a minute.
 In the current myth the note is issued

 the creditor, who never signed it. " Well, you

+sucker!!
 I'm writing a note for twice that amount

-make it snappy or I'll write another note for
+make it snappy or I'll write another note for triple